aeszyman/athletes-of-piety/bibliography.md

 Davis, Stephen J. _Monasticism: A Very Short Introduction_.
 Oxford University Press, 2018.

-Dilley, Paul.
-“Dipinti in Late Antiquity and Shenoute’s Monastic Federation: Text and Image in the Paintings of the Red Monastery.” _Zeitschrift für Papyrologie und Epigraphik_ 165 (2008): 111-128.
+Dilley, Paul. “_Dipinti_ in Late Antiquity and Shenoute’s Monastic Federation: Text and Image in the Paintings of the Red Monastery.” _Zeitschrift für Papyrologie und Epigraphik_ 165 (2008): 111-128.

 Eastmond, Antony, ed. _Viewing Inscriptions in the Late Antique and Medieval World_.
 Cambridge University Press, 2015.